RayLiu1103/CAPS/README.md

-# CAPS
-Continuous Optimization for Feature Selection with Permutation-Invariant Embedding and Policy-Guided Search
+# Continuous Optimization for Feature Selection with Permutation-Invariant Embedding and Policy-Guided Search